The Surprising Benefits of Detraining: Taking A Two Week Break From Exercise

 Generally, within about two weeks of inactivity, aerobic conditioning begins to decline noticeably.

-The reason for this is simple; the more you train, the more efficient your lungs and heart become at giving your body fresh oxygen and blood during exercise.
+The reason is simple: the more you train, the more efficient your lungs and heart become at delivering fresh oxygen and blood to your body during exercise.

 Regular training also means you’ll have a better VO2 max, which refers to the highest volume of oxygen you can consume during exercise.
 This is considered a crucial performance indicator when it comes to measuring cardiovascular fitness and aerobic endurance.